willem-vanheemstrasystems/firebase-headstart/FIR_01/README.md

 ##3 Import the starter app

+Open the starter app:

+1. Using your IDE open or import the web-start directory from the sample code directory.
+This directory contains the starting code for the codelab which consists of a non functional UI.

 ##4 Create a Firebase project and Setup your app

 ##5 Install the Firebase Command Line Interface